 To fix capsular contracture, doctors used to perform a “closed capsulotomy.”
 This painful procedure involves squeezing the breast very hard to break the scar tissue capsule.
 This procedure should never be done.
 Most plastic surgeons do not perform this procedure anymore, but some do.
 The squeezing can break the implant and the capsule.
 Closed capsulotomies are not effective, and capsular contracture often comes back.

+A plastic surgeon will be able to diagnose capsular contracture through a physical and visual exam.
 There are different grades of capsular contracture (Baker I, Baker II, Baker III, and Baker IV).
 They are graded based on the severity of symptoms:

 Baker Grading System for Capsular Contracture